terrorizer1980/simple-docker/README.md

 - `INDRA_ETH_RPC_URL`: The default value provided here assumes that you will be running on the `ganache` network.
 Use any eth provider URL, such as one generated from [Infura](https://infura.io) or [Alchemy](https://alchemyapi.io)

+- `INDRA_ALLOWED_SWAPS`: The default value provided assumes you will be running on ganache.
+Check the `address-book.json` to find the supported token value for rinkeby or mainnet.

 Once you have updated any environment variables, start the stack by running:

 ```bash